 Not sure what is more embarrassing: Mr. Furley walking in while Jack is posing nude, or Jack’s nude portrait hanging in The Regal Beagle for all to see?

-It’s a solid “”Three’s Company” episode and includes the memorable scene where Janet and Terri discover Jack’s nude portrait — Janet even putting on her glasses for a better look.
+It’s a solid “Three’s Company” episode and includes a memorable scene where Janet and Terri discover Jack’s nude portrait…and Janet needs to put on her glasses for a better look.

 #11: “Out On a Limb”

-In case you haven’t noticed, there’s a bit of a recurring theme with some season eight episodes: they sound mighty familiar to “Three’s Company” episodes from earlier seasons.
+In case you haven’t noticed, there’s a bit of a recurring theme with some of season eight’s episodes: their premise resembles “Three’s Company” episodes from previous seasons.

-This is a fine episode, but you might be reminded of season six episode “Critic’s Choice.”
+This is a fine episode, but you might be reminded of the season six episode “Critic’s Choice.”
 This episode is the funnier one of the two.
-It also helps that this episode’s food critic — Patrick Townsend (played by Ken Olfson) — is not obnoxious like season six food critic Jason DeFarge.
+It also helps that this episode’s food critic — Patrick Townsend (played by Ken Olfson) — is not obnoxious like season six food critic, the creepy Jason DeFarge.

 #10: “Forget Me Not”